 WordPress vs Ghost Blogging: Which One Should You Use?

 When it comes to choosing between WordPress and Ghost for blogging, there are several factors to consider.
-Here are a few things to keep in mind for which platform is the best between WordPress vs Ghost for blogging:
+Here are a few things to keep in mind for which platform is the best between WordPress and Ghost for blogging:

 - Purpose: WordPress is a more general-purpose platform, while Ghost is designed specifically for blogging and publishing.
 If your primary focus is on blogging, Ghost may be a better choice.